×

 Diabetes: Frequent urination is a prevalent symptom of diabetes.
 You may have it if you have Type 1 or Type 2 diabetes.
 In diabetes, your body isn’t controlling the amount of sugar in your blood which the kidneys are responsible for cleaning.
 So as the kidneys do overtime to filter the blood, a redundant fluid leaves the body.
 So the more you need to urinate and that fluid leaves your body, the more you drink to keep hydrated.
 This keeps the circle going.

-Prostate problems: In men, the prostate is a gland that makes some liquid during ejaculation.
+Prostate Problems: In men, the prostate is a gland that makes some liquid during ejaculation.
 Your prostate grows as you do, but it can cause issues if it gets too large.
 For example, a large prostate can pressure your urinary system and cause frequent urination.
-Other conditions that could cause frequent urination can include
+Other conditions that could cause frequent urination include

-• Having a stroke.
+• Having a stroke

-• Developing a pelvic tumour.
+• Developing a pelvic tumor

 • Having vaginitis

-• Radiation therapy to the pelvic area.
+• Radiation therapy to the pelvic area

-• Drinking too much alcohol or caffeine.
+• Drinking too much alcohol or caffeine

 Symptoms of Frequent Urination